lueckenlab/scAtlasTb_Tutorial/README.md

 ## Running the workflow

-Since this tutorial already has been set up with functioning configuration files, you can directly run the workflow after setting up the conda environments.
+Since this tutorial is already set up with functioning configuration files, you can directly run the workflow after setting up the conda environments.
 Activate the `snakemake` environment before running the workflow:

 ```bash